sensible-hq/sensible-docs/readme-sync/v0/welcome/400 - concepts/100 - bag-of-words.md

 Sensible uses the bag of words approach (measuring the frequency of word occurence) for tasks such as identifying topics or tables in a document.
 As part of creating a vocabulary for the bag of words, Sensible processes strings in Terms and Stop Terms parameters using:

 - stemming - Sensible uses a [Porter stemmer](https://tartarus.org/martin/PorterStemmer/index.html).
 - tokenization - Sensible creates tokens by splitting on spaces.
-This means that you can specify individual words, not phrases, for each term or stop term in an array.